 Earth Day, April 22nd, is a day dedicated to raising awareness about the health of the planet, dating all the way back to 1970.
 Not surprisingly, many of the things we do to keep our bodies healthy can also keep our planet healthy.

 Here are a few ways to make self-improvement a healthy, earth-conscious alternative to an Earth Day parade.

 Food is probably our most primal connection to the earth and the natural world.
-Thinking about the food we eat is an important first step to making healthier choices.
+Thinking about the food we eat on Earth Day is an important first step to making healthier choices.

 - Grow your own.There is something about planting a seed and seeing it grow—gardening teaches about food through time and experience.
 It also has been shown to help promote healthy eating habits.
 A “Pizza Garden” is a fun way to start and to get experience with easy-to-grow tomatoes as well as peppers and herbs.